-The year is 1986.
-A hundred thousand bucks has your nerves on edge, so you pop a Lionel Richie cassette into your Walkman ("Say you, say me ...") and cruise to the local cinema to catch the matinee of Mickey Rourke's new flick 9 1/2 Weeks.
-(Interesting choice.)
-Three hours later, kicking past a strip mall of Thom McCann, Arthur Treacher's Fish & Chips, Bradlees, and Crazy Eddie, you have an idea.
+The year is 1988.
+A hundred thousand bucks has your nerves on edge, so you pop a Michael Bolton cassette into your Walkman (from before he went adult-contemporary) and cruise to the local cinema to catch the matinee of Bruce Willis' new flick, Die Hard.
+Three hours later, kicking past a strip mall of Thom McAn, Arthur Treacher's Fish & Chips, Bradlees, and Crazy Eddie, you have an idea.

 You'll ask Gramps for his favorite stock, then you'll ask your cousin Marilyn Meeker for hers.
 Gramps was a banker for 41 years.
 Marilyn's getting a business degree.
 You'll get two different perspectives.
 Good plan.